gohugoio/hugo/docs/content/extras/shortcodes.md

     </html>
     {{</* /highlight */>}}

-The template for this utilizes the following code (already include in Hugo)
+The template for this utilizes the following code (already included in Hugo)

     {{ .Get 0 | highlight .Inner  }}